 - 1. Position your scooter close to a standard wall outlet. - 2.
-Remove the key from the key switch.

-- 3. Make certain that the manual freewheel lever is in the drive position. - 4.
-Plug the 3-pin charger power lead into the off-board charger port.
-See figures 9 and 10. - 5.
-Extend the charger power lead and plug it into the wall outlet. - 6.
-Turn the charger on.
-See figure 8. - 7.
-When the batteries are fully charged, turn the charger off and unplug the charger power lead from the wall outlet and then from the off-board charger port.
+Remove the key from the key switch. - 3.
+Make certain that the manual freewheel lever is in the drive (down) position. - 4.
+Plug the charger power lead into the charger power lead receptacle. - 5.
+Extend the charger power lead and plug it into the wall outlet.
+It is recommended that you charge your batteries for 8 to 14 hours. - 6.
+When the batteries are fully charged, unplug the charger power lead from the wall outlet and then from the charger power lead receptacle.